---

 Making the cookie changes

-Also from the docs, we can generate the cookie string to use with this Elixir command:
+To generate the cookie string we will use this Elixir command:

 Base.url_encode64(:crypto.strong_rand_bytes(40))

-After deploying the application, we can verify that the cookie is being used by getting an IEx shell into our running server and issuing the following command:
+After setting up the ENV and deploying the application, we can verify that the cookie is being used by getting an IEx shell into our running server and issuing the following command:

 Node.get_cookie()